rottytooth/FatFingerJS/README.md

 **How to use**

 Include fatfinger.js in your project, add a script tag with any misspelling of JavaScript containing your FatFingered code.
-You'll need to declare all your vars as if option explicit; FatFinger assumes implicit declarations are actually misspelled statements.
+You'll need to declare all your vars as if option explicit; FatFinger assumes implicit declarations are actually misspelled assignments.
 FatFinger has a poor concept of scope, so if you're doing fancy OO stuff, ask yourself: is there a good reason I haven't made everything global???
-If not, this might not be the right library / coding style for you.
+If so, this might not be the right library / coding style for you.

 **Set-up if you'd like to contribute:**